dmjio/miso/README.md

 Serving HTTP on 0.0.0.0 port 8000 ...
 ```

+You can also run [`example of Mario`](https://github.com/dmjio/miso/blob/master/examples/mario/) as a single build as described in its [README](https://github.com/dmjio/miso/blob/master/examples/mario/README.md)

 ## Pinning nixpkgs

 By default `miso` uses a known-to-work, pinned version of [`nixpkgs`](https://github.com/dmjio/miso/blob/master/default.nix#L1-L6).